Fix: PostgreSQL FATAL: role "username" does not exist

 psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed:

 PostgreSQL uses roles for authentication.
 Every connection must specify a role name.
 When you run psql without specifying a user, PostgreSQL defaults to your operating system username.
-If your OS username is ubuntu, root, or john, PostgreSQL looks for a role with that name — and if it doesn’t exist, you get this error.
+If your OS username is ubuntu, root, or john, PostgreSQL looks for a role with that name; if it does not exist, you get this error.

 Common causes: